Is Your Balcony Safe? 3 Warning Signs!

 Now its time to check your deck and/ or balcony!
 Don’t be surprised if your deck falls into the 50% that are not to code.
 It is not unusual for subdivisions and other mass-produced homes to take shortcuts that no one can see.
 If you have even the slightest worry, call a professional at IQV Construction & Roofing.
 Chances you are due for a professional deck inspection anyway, so better safe than sorry.

 IQV Construction & Roofing can get the job done efficiently while ensuring everyone’s safety.
-If you need an inspection or repair call us at 408-638-5500 or request a proposal online.
+If you need a repair call us at 408-638-5500 or request a proposal online.